strata-org/jverify/docs/guide/src/code_types.md

 | **Can use forall and exists**              | yes                | no                  |
 | **Can use @Unbounded**                     | yes                | no                  |

-The rules for code inside contracts are the same for code in methods that are marked both `@Erased` and `@Pure`.
+Code inside a contract is always erased.

-In the next section, [Code purposes](code_purposes.md), we'll reflect on what we've seen so far by introducing terminology that allows us to talk about the different usages of code when working with JVerify.
+In the next section, [Quantifiers](quantifiers.md), we'll explain how the `forall` method works, as well an introduce `exists.